-25. During the Middle Ages, the focus of early "diagnostic techniques" was on identifying A. slow learners.
-B. those who had scurvy.
-C. witches.
-D. competent civil service workers.
-Accessibility: Keyboard Navigation 26.
-Which of the following positions would Galton support?
-A. Genius runs in families.
-B. Environment is the most important determinant of genius.
-C. Genius ruins families.
-D. Darwin's theory was overstated.
-Accessibility: Keyboard Navigation 27.
-How did the work of Wundt differ from that of Galton, Binet, and James McKeen Cattell?
-A. Wundt used standardized psychological tests.
-B. Wundt utilized humans and not animal research subjects.
-C. Wundt focused on how individuals were the same rather than different.
-D. Wundt focused on how individuals were different rather than the same.
-Accessibility: Keyboard Navigation 28.
-Who is credited with being the originator of the psychometric concept of test reliability ?
-A. Spearman B. Pearson C. Kraeplin D. Tichener

-29. Who coined the term mental test in 1890?
-A. Binet B. Cattell C. Wundt D. Galton Accessibility: Keyboard Navigation 30.
-Much of 19th-century psychological measurement focused on A. intelligence.
-B. ethics and values.
-C. sensory abilities.
-D. personality traits.
-Accessibility: Keyboard Navigation 31.
-Which of the following would be LEAST likely to be used as an item on a projective tes of personality?
-A. ink spilled on paper B. a painting of a rowboat on a lake C. a cloud D. a digital clock Accessibility: Keyboard Navigation 32.
-Projective tests may be viewed as remedying a deficiency of which other type of psychological test?
-A. intelligence tests B. proficiency tests C. self-report tests D. neurological tests Accessibility: Keyboard Navigation
+- 14. As used in the text, the practice of releasing the roll refers to

+- A. assessment of body fat.

+- B. assessment of hypnotic susceptibility by measuring eye roll.

+- C. bribing a public official to obtain test score answers.

+- D. posting test scores on a wall.

+- 15. During the Middle Ages, the focus of early "diagnostic techniques" was on identifying:

+- A. slow learners.

+- B. those who had scurvy.

+- C. witches.

+- D. competent civil service workers.

+- 16. Which of the following positions would Galton argue in favor of?

+- A. Genius runs in families.

+- B. Environment is the most important determinant of genius.

+- C. Genius ruins families.

+- D. Darwin's theory was overstated.

+- 17. How did the work of Wundt differ from that of Galton, Binet, and James McKeen Cattell?

+- A. Wundt used standardized psychological tests.

+- B. Wundt utilized humans and not animal research subjects.

+- C. Wundt focused on how individuals were the same rather than different.

+- D. Wundt focused on how individuals were different rather than the same.

+- 18. Who is credited with being the originator of the psychometric concept of test reliability?

+- A. Spearman

+- B. Pearson

+- C. Kraeplin

+- D. Tichener

+- 19. Who coined the term mental test in 1890?

+- A. Binet

+- B. b.Cattell

+- C. Wundt

+- D. Galton

+- 20. Much of 19th-century psychological measurement focused on

+- A. intelligence.

+- B. ethics and values.

+- C. sensory abilities.

+- D. personality traits.

+- 21. Which of the following would be LEAST likely to be used as an item on a projective test of personality?

+- A. an inkblot

+- B. a photo of a man in a rowboat on a lake

+- C. a drawing of a cloud

+- D. a common teaspoon

+- 22. Projective tests may be viewed as remedying a deficiency of which other type of psychological test?

+- A. intelligence tests

+- B. proficiency tests

+- C. self-report tests

+- D. neurological tests
-33. In addition to his test-related "claim to fame," this man was the first football coach at the University of Southern California.
-He is, of course, A. Robert S. Woodworth.
-B. Henry H. Goddard.
-C. Ovide DeCroly.
-D. Lightner Witmer.
-Accessibility: Keyboard Navigation 34.
-Today, which of the following groups would be MOST likely to cite the research of Henry H. Goddard in literature it produces for public consumption?
-A. The Ku Klux Klan (KKK) B. The American Civil Liberties Union (ACLU) C. The American Psychological Association (APA) D. The American Society for the Prevention of Cruelty to Animals (ASPCA) Accessibility: Keyboard Navigation 35.
-Research published by Henry H. Goddard supported A. the pro-life movement.
-B. the anti-whaling movement.
-C. the eugenics movement.
-D. the labor union movement.
-Accessibility: Keyboard Navigation 36.
-The mental ability evaluations conducted at Ellis Island could best be characterized as A. psychological testing.
-B. psychological assessment.
-C. case-study techniques.
-D. role-play.

-- 37. Psychological test data gathered from immigrant assessees at Ellis Island by Henry Goddard was - A. cited extensively in Goddard's best-seller Welcoming Europe's Gifted. - B. used to argue against compulsory sterilization for the "feeble-minded." - C. cited to support anti-immigration arguments and legislation. - D. compiled to determine the incidence of feeble-mindedness worldwide.

-- 38. The beginning of the group intelligence testing movement is best associated with - A. the need to identify slow learners in school. - B. the need to identify the best applicant for a job. - C. the military's need to screen the intellectual ability of recruits. - D. the civil service system's need to identify qualified postal workers.
+- 23. In addition to his test-related "claim to fame," this man was the first football coach at the University of Southern California.
+He is, of course,

+- A. Robert S. Woodworth.

+- B. Henry H. Goddard.

+- C. Ovide DeCroly.

+- D. Lightner Witmer.

+- 24. Today, which of the following groups would be MOST likely to cite the research of Henry - H. Goddard in literature it produces for public consumption? - A. The Ku Klux Klan (KKK) - B. The American Civil Liberties Union (ACLU) - C. The American Psychological Association (APA) - D. The American Society for the Prevention of Cruelty to Animals (ASPCA) - 25.
+Which of the following movements was MOST supported by the research published by Henry H. Goddard? - A. the eugenics movement - B. the anti-whaling movement - C. the pro-life movement - D. the labor union movement - 26.
+The mental ability evaluations conducted at Ellis Island could best be characterized as: - A. psychological testing. - B. psychological assessment. - C. case-study techniques. - D. interviewing. - 27.
+Psychological test data gathered from immigrant assessees at Ellis Island by Henry Goddard was - A. cited extensively in Goddard's best-seller Welcoming Europe's Gifted. - B. used to argue against compulsory sterilization for the "feeble-minded." - C. cited to support anti-immigration arguments and legislation. - D. analyzed to establish the incidence of feeble-mindedness worldwide. - 28.
+The beginning of the group intelligence testing movement is best associated with - A. the need to identify slow learners in school. - B. the need to identify the best applicant for a job. - C. the military's need to screen the intellectual ability of recruits. - D. the civil service system's need to identify qualified postal workers.